Ernst Freese: Contributions to molecular biology

 Freese was interested in the molecular mechanism of mutations and determined the difference between spontaneous and chemical mutations by using T4 phage.
 In 1959 he coined the terms "transitions" and "transversions" to categorize different types of point mutations.
 Point mutations, often caused by chemicals or malfunction of DNA replication, exchange a single nucleotide for another.
 Most common is the transition that exchanges a purine for a purine (A ↔ G) or a pyrimidine for a pyrimidine, (C ↔ T).

 Freese's research also included microbial differentiation and molecular neurobiology.
 He studied the effect of lipophilic acids on the growth and differentiation of bacteria.
 Freese's laboratory worked on the metabolic control of sporulation and germination of Bacillus subtilis bacteria.
 He identified the key metabolite for ignition of sporulation: a decrease of GTP.
 Freese was cofounder of the Environmental Mutagen Society and served as its president for two years.
 In 1971, he organized the first comprehensive conference focused on the prospects of gene therapy through the John E. Fogarty International Center.
 His laboratory identified certain compounds as mutagenic and he was instrumental in banning the use of certain pesticides and food additives.
 Later in his career, as a NIH administrator, he provided the initial support to J. Craig Venter to initiate his program to sequence the human genome.
 His laboratory first sequenced GFAP (glial fibrillary acidic protein), and helped to elucidate its role in neural structure and development.
 Throughout his career, he trained dozens of postdoctoral research fellows.
 He received the Alexander von Humboldt Prize in 1983.

 Personal life

 After meeting her at Caltech, Freese married his fellow postdoctoral fellow, Dr. Elisabeth Bautz, in 1956, and together they had two children, Katherine Freese and Andrew Freese.
-After the death of Elisabeth, he married Katherine Bick, Ph.D. in 1985, who was the deputy director of Extramural Research for the National Institutes of Health.
+After the death of Elisabeth, he married Katherine Bick in 1985, the deputy director of Extramural Research for the National Institutes of Health.
+His grandson is professional soccer goalkeeper Matt Freese.